Gain Experience: Summer & Academic Year

 - Shadow interns and residents on CMMC’s Family Medicine Inpatient Floor

-In order to participate in the shadowing portion of the program, you will need to do the following:
+In order to participate in the shadowing portion of the program (please remain patient during the COVID-19 Pandemic, as availability may fluctuate), you will need to do the following:

 - Complete HIPAA training.